The classical limit of quantum mechanics through coarse-grained measurements: Definition of the classical limit

 \section{Definition of the classical limit}

-In this section, we formalize the concept of the classical limit in terms of both kinematics and dynamics.
-Kinematically, the classical limit is characterized by the condition that, in the limit, the probability distributions describing measurements at a fixed time can be understood as marginalizations of an underlying classical phase-space probability distribution.
-Dynamically, the classical limit requires that these phase-space probabilities evolve in accordance with classical laws, specifically through Liouville's equation.
+In this section, we formalize the concept of the classical limit.
+The classical limit has two aspects: a kinematical one, concerning the description of the state at each instant of time, and a dynamical one, concerning its evolution.
+Kinematically, the classicality is characterized by the condition that, in the limit, the probability distributions associated to the measurements at a fixed time can be understood as marginalizations of an underlying classical phase-space probability distribution.
+Dynamically, the classicality requires that these phase-space probabilities evolve in accordance with classical laws, specifically through Liouville's equation.
 For simplicity, we restrict our discussion to a one-dimensional system.
 However, the conclusions drawn here can readily be extended to systems with higher dimensions.

+The kinematical part of the classical limit of quantum mechanics is achieved when, at every given time, the probability distributions associated with the coarse-grained measurements satisfy the following conditions.